Trump grants posthumous pardon to black boxing champ Jack Johnson

 Screenwriter and author John Ridley once called Johnson "a guy who basically lived his life with a metaphorical middle finger raised in the air."

-Though Johnson's boxing profile grew as he put more wins under his belt, many white boxers still refused to fight him.
+Though Johnson's boxing profile grew as he notched more wins, many white boxers still refused to fight him.

 But it was his 1910 bout against Jim Jeffries, a white boxer who held the heavyweight title before Burns, that arguably sealed Johnson's legacy as a boxing champion.
-It was dubbed the "Fight of the Century," where more than 22,000 spectators turned out for the contest in Reno, Nevada.
+It was dubbed the "Fight of the Century," with more than 22,000 spectators turning out for the contest in Reno, Nevada.
 Johnson defeated Jeffries in the 15th round.

 However, two years later he was convicted under the White Slave Traffic Act, also known as the Mann Act, for crossing state lines with his white girlfriend, Lucille Cameron.